Teradata/stacki-wiki/Home.md

 What it does is simple:

-1. Configure RAID controllers and partitioning.
+1. Configure RAID controllers and partitioning (both customizable).

 2. Install OS.